Western Boulevard Industrial Corridor

 Architect: Argyle E. Robinson

-The warehouse facility at 4335 S. Western Blvd was built by the Union Petroleum company in 1919, an export auxiliary of the Sinclair Consolidated Oil Company involved in the manufacturing and refining of oils.
-The first floor housed shipping rooms, tank storage spaces, and shops while the second floor housed storerooms, offices, and employee areas.
+The warehouse facility at 4335 S. Western Boulevard was built by the Union Petroleum Company in 1919, an export auxiliary of the Sinclair Consolidated Oil Company involved in the manufacturing and refining of oils.
+The first floor housed shipping rooms, tank storage spaces, and shops, while the second floor housed storerooms, offices, and employee areas.
 The land to the north of the building was historically used as a barrel storage yard.
-Railroad tracks once led to the yard to the north, as well as a steel-and-clay-tile, fireproof platform along the south facade to facilitate shipment.
+Railroad tracks once led to the yard to the north, as well as a steel-and-clay-tile, fireproof platform along the southern facade to facilitate shipment.

-4335 S. Western Blvd was designed by Chicago architect Argyle E. Robinson, as documented in the Chicago Historic Resources Survey.
-Robinson was born in 1872 and trained at the Armour Institute of Technology (now Illinois Institute of Technology) and M.I.T.
+4335 S. Western Boulevard was designed by Chicago architect Argyle E. Robinson, as documented in the Chicago Historic Resources Survey.
+Robinson was born in 1872 and trained at the Armour Institute of Technology (now Illinois Institute of Technology) and Massachusetts Institute of Technology (MIT).
 He went on to design residences in Hyde Park as well as apartment buildings, warehouses, and industrial buildings throughout the city.
-He was appointed City Architect from 1926 through 1929, during which time he designed four Chicago firehouses, all since designated as City of Chicago Landmarks.
+He was appointed City Architect from 1926 through 1929 during which time he designed four Chicago firehouses, all of which have since been designated as City of Chicago Landmarks.

 Style: Craftsman

-4401 S Western Blvd. was constructed in 1914, and originally used by Wilson & Company, a Chicago-based meatpacking company, as a warehouse.
-By 1919, the company was also involved in the manufacturing, canning, and preserving of jellies, jams, and other fruit and vegetable products.
-These products were stored at this warehouse.
-By 1951, this building was in use by the Coffee Corporation of America, which performed coffee roasting, packing, storage, and shipping from the facility.
+4401 S. Western Boulevard was constructed in 1914 as a four-and-one-half-story building with a nine-story corner tower.
+It was originally used by Wilson & Company, a Chicago-based meatpacking company, as a warehouse.
+By 1919, the company was also involved in the manufacturing, canning, and preserving of jellies, jams, and other fruit and vegetable products, which were stored at this warehouse.
+By 1951, this building was in use by the Coffee Corporation of America, which performed coffee roasting, packing, storage, and shipping from the facility

 Historic Name/Association: Grinnell Co.